My Story of Misdiagnosed Carpal Tunnel Syndrome

 I asked my doctor why it got better after the surgery if it was my neck coursing the problem.
 He asked me if I was sleeping differently since then.
 I slept with a huge pillow that they gave me after the surgery.
 This was used to hold my hand up while sleeping.
-That got me used to sleeping on my back.
-And I continued sleeping that way ever since then.
+That got me used to sleeping on my back, and I continued sleeping that way ever since.

 Sleeping on my back with my head on a decent pillow kept my neck in the proper position without putting stress on my cervical spine.
 This kept the nerves in my neck from being squashed by the herniated discs.
-And it probably helped keep the condition from getting worse.
+It probably helped keep the condition from getting worse.

 I was told that sleeping that way, with the proper use of the pillow under my head, might eventually allow the discs in my neck to move back into position.
 I can feel that this is happening since I never have the numbness in my hand when I am kind to my neck.

 Be kind to your neck.
 Every nerve that connects your brain to the rest of your body runs through your neck.
-But...you knew that.
+Well, you knew that.

 © 2012 Glenn Stok